-- a.
+- c.
+Students may be accompanied by an advisor of their choice.
+Individuals are highly encouraged to participate in the process in order to allow for as thorough an investigation as possible; however, an individual may decline to participate in the investigation process. - d.
+At the conclusion of an investigation, the investigating office or designated staff will produce an incident/investigation report and forward to the Student Conduct Authority for determination of appropriate referral, resolution or dismissal in accordance with University policy. - 4.
+Administrative Measures - a.
 Interim Health and Safety Actions.
 Interim actions may be initiated to protect the health or safety of individuals involved in an incident or investigation or in circumstances when a student is alleged to have engaged in conduct that poses a substantial risk to the University community or operations.
-IHSAs may be issued in conjunction with, or pending the outcome of, an investigative or adjudicative process of the Student Conduct Code, Student Organization Conduct Code, Sex Discrimination and Anti-Sexual Misconduct policy, or Title IX Compliance Policy.
-For cases falling under the jurisdiction of the Title IX Compliance Policy, an interim health and safety action temporarily separating a student from the University or precluding participation in a course or courses must only be assigned when there is an immediate threat to physical health or safety of an individual that arises out of a report or formal complaint, or other aspect of the procedures described in the Title IX Compliance Policy.
-Other supportive measures and remedies may be instituted as described in the Title IX Compliance Policy. - i.
+IHSAs may be issued in conjunction with, or pending the outcome of, an investigative or adjudicative process of the Student Conduct Code, Student Organization Conduct Code, Anti-Sexual Misconduct policy, or Title IX Compliance Policy.
+For cases falling under the jurisdiction of the Title IX Compliance Policy, an interim health and safety action temporarily separating a student from the University or precluding participation in a course or courses must only be assigned when there is an immediate threat to physical health or safety of an individual that arises out of a report or formal complaint, or other aspect of the procedures described in the Title IX Compliance Policy. - i.
 Interim action(s) will be communicated in writing consistent with the notice provisions of this Code. - ii.
 Interim action(s) are temporary measures applied through the duration of an investigation and/or resolution process and do not replace a resolution process as outlined in this Code. - iii.
-A student may request a review of an interim action in writing to the Dean of Students.
-Department of Student Conduct and Community Standards.
+A student may request a review of an interim action in writing to the Department of Student Conduct and Community Standards.
 The scope of the request is limited to whether the interim action(s) should remain in place, based on the information available.
-The respondent in an IHSA is afforded an opportunity to respond to request a review of the allegations or information presented by the University as the basis for the HSA.
-Interim Health and Safety Action.
-The Dean of Students, or designee, will schedule a review meeting with the requesting student within three business days of receiving the written request.
+The respondent in an IHSA is afforded an opportunity to request a review of the allegations or information presented by the University as the basis for the Interim Health and Safety Action.
+The Dean of Students, or designee, will review the reconsideration requestion and any other materials provided by the respondent within three business days of receiving the written request.
 The requesting student may provide information including reports, witness statements, communications, or other documentation in the meeting.
-When applicable, a complainant may provide information to the Dean Department of Students Student Conduct and Community Standards for purposes of this review.
+When applicable, a complainant may provide information to the

+Department of Student Conduct and Community Standards for purposes of this review.
+The Dean of Students, or designee, may schedule a meeting to review submitted materials and to hear directly from the student why they believe the University Directive is not necessary or appropriate.
 Interim actions may be affirmed, modified, or lifted as a result of a requested review or as new information becomes available.
 The Dean of Students or designee will communicate the final decision in writing within one business day of the review meeting.